Virtual Production For Broadcast: Designing The Virtual World

 To the relief of producers everywhere, not every virtual production needs an elaborate three-dimensional environment built from scratch.
 The right approach will depend on exactly what the production needs to shoot, and that’s a decision best made in consultation with senior creatives, experienced virtual production people, and the facilities that might be involved.

-What’s perhaps more common than either a fully three-dimensional world or a two-dimensional background plate is a hybrid approach, where some live action material is used as part of a possibly simplified three-dimensional world.
+Using a live-action background plate, a single rendered animation, or a hybrid of the two can look convincing from a limited range of angles.
+Unlike a full 3D environment, using a plate will limit where the taking camera can go, but will be much less work.
+Hybrid approaches are also possible, where live action material is used as part of a simplified three-dimensional world.
 Sometimes that’s referred to as “two-and-a-half D,” combining some of the time and work benefits of a background plate with at least some of the freedom of movement as in a fully three-dimensional world.

 The Construction Process

-There are many ways to model the shape - the geometry - and assign a material to 3D assets.
+There are many ways to model the shape – the geometry – and assign a material to 3D assets.
 Many of them will be familiar to anyone with a little experience of modern visual effects.
-Geometry might be based on manual assembly of simple shapes, scanning of real environments with laser scanners or by taking a series of photographs to be interpreted by a computer.
+Geometry might be based on manual assembly of simple shapes, scanning real environments with laser scanners or by taking a series of photographs to be interpreted by a computer.
 Materials are often based on one or more images which might be painted manually, photographed from reality, or a combination of the two.
 Scanning real objects can be a quick and easy approach, though there are some caveats.

 Material Versus Geometry